Ed Huai-Hsin Chi: "A Framework for Information Visualization Spreadsheets"

 Chi's dissertation, titled, "A Framework for Information Visualization Spreadsheets", was chaired by John T. Riedl.
 The dissertation was an early example of the power of small multiples in information visualizations.
 During this time, he was awarded a University of Minnesota Graduate School Doctoral Dissertation Fellowship, Research Contribution Award, Doctoral Dissertation Award, and Best Teaching Award.

 Academic work

 Chi has chaired top conferences and publishes regularly in top-tier academic conferences in computer science and human-computer interaction related fields.
 His work has been covered in various newspapers and magazines around the world, including The Economist, Time, Los Angeles Times, Technology Review, and Wired.

 While at PARC, Chi published a paper analyzing edits to Wikipedia, looking at content contributed vs the author's edit count.

 In 2012, Chi served as the technical program co-chair for CHI, the most prestigious academic conference in the field of HCI.

 Recognition

 Chi was elected to the CHI Academy in 2018.
 He was named to the 2022 class of ACM Fellows, "for contributions to machine learning and data mining techniques for social computing and recommender systems".

+In 2023, he was awarded the Distinguished Alumni award by the University of Minnesota Computer Science department.